Passes, permits and the protected experience

 Many of Washington's National Wildlife Refuges -- including Nisqually, Dungeness and Ridgefield NWRs -- require a recreation pass as well.
 Where applicable, the fee is usually $3 per family ($15 annually), payable at the visitor center or trailhead.
 They also accept the Interagency Annual, Access and Senior passes, as well as the Federal Duck Stamp pass.

 The Discover Pass is required to park at Washington State Parks, Department of Natural Resources lands and Department of Fish and Wildlife trailheads.
 More than 7 million acres of Washington state-managed recreation lands are covered –- including campgrounds, parks, wildlife areas, trails, natural areas, wilderness areas and water access points.
 For details about the pass, see the state's Discover Pass website.
+You can also borrow Discover Passes through your local library.

 - Discover Pass Day Pass: $10/car.
 Allows visitors to park at state recreation lands for one day.